Johnr24/TurboSync/README.md

 3. **App doesn't appear in menubar:**
    - Make sure the app has permissions to run as a background application
    - Check the logs at `~/Library/Logs/TurboSync/turbosync.log`
-   - Ensure rclone and fswatch are installed and in your PATH
+   - Ensure rsync and fswatch are installed and in your PATH

 # License